ccxt/ccxt/wiki/Manual.md

 #### Funding Fee Schedule

-Some exchanges have an endpoint for fetching the funding fee schedule, this is mapped to the unified method `fetchFundingFees`:
+Some exchanges have an endpoint for fetching the funding fee schedule, this is mapped to the unified methods

+- `fetchFundingFee` for a single funding fee schedule
+- `fetchFundingFees` for all funding fee schedules

 ```Javascript
 fetchFundingFee (code, params = {})
 ```

 ```Javascript
 fetchFundingFees (params = {})